The supremely free

 Krishna is not telling the yogi to be completely anti-social, but he definitely means for us to live mostly to ourselves.
 Even satsang should be limited.

 Laghvashi means two things: “eating lightly” and “eating things that are easily digested.”
 Both are needful to good health, yet we must not interpret “eating lightly” as starving ourselves.
-Few things are more unappealing than the cadaverous yogis that think a wraithlike appearance is a good thing.
-Paramhansa Yogananda used to say: “eat often, eat less,” and various health authorities recommend this.
-But not many people in this country can graze like that through the day.
-So a yogi should do his best, always keeping good sense in mind.
+So a yogi should do his best in these matters, always keeping good sense in mind.

 Yaktavakkayamanasah means “whose speech, body, and mind are controlled [disciplined].”

 Dhyanayogaparo nityam means “constantly [ceaselessly] devoted to yoga meditation” and “constantly holding yoga meditation as the highest object.”
-The yogi does not merely tincture his life with yoga, but constantly practices meditation–which in this instance includes constant japa–and considers it the supreme commitment and factor of his life.
-This is rare, and so are realized yogis–for that very reason.
+The yogi does not merely tincture his life with yoga, making it a kind of “yoga cooler,” but rather constantly practices meditation–which in this instance includes constant japa–and considers it the supreme commitment and factor of his life.
+This is rare, and so are realized yogis, for that very reason.

 Ahankara–egotism and ego-consciousness.